jsegoviamartin/network_connectivity_dynamics_model/README.md

 You can manipulate a number of parameters: Content bias, Coordination bias, Pair composition, Memory size, Number of agents, Number of rounds, Innovation rate.

-In a second version of the model (2.0) you will also beable to manipulate value systems and institutional reinforcement.
+In a second version of the model (2.0) you will also be able to manipulate value systems and institutional reinforcement.

 In the following link you can visualise how the simulations look like: https://jsegoviamartin.github.io/simulations/